go-clang/gen/README.md

 ### Update branches with a new go-clang-phoenix-gen version (VM)

-If `go-clang-phoenix-gen` changes its generation output, all branches need to be updated which is basically just updating for a new Clang version.
+If `go-clang-gen` changes its generation output, all branches need to be updated which is basically just updating for a new Clang version.